OmnipotentLabs/communeaisetup/README.md

 *(for the people that would like to know what you are installing, you can find links at the bottom of the page)*

+### Prerequisites
+Your IP needs to be a public IP (as in not behind a nat) and ensure you have setup port forwarding rules.
+Otherwise, Commune will not work!

 ### 1. Setup WSL and Ubuntu
 - **Right** click the Start menu and open Windows Powershell (admin).
 - First set the default version of WSL.